 Since its inception in 2011, UMI has taken on a “See-a-Need, Fill-a-Need Approach.”

 Through UMI, we are redefining the meaning of leadership; it’s not about attaining the highest title or position, but about investing in your own intellectual capital, building meaningful relationships, and attaining skills, such as compassion, civility, integrity, and listening.

 Developed by Dr. Robert Franklin at Morehouse College in Atlanta Georgia, The “5 Wells” are key components to the UMI leadership development model.
 Through the “5 Wells,” UMI members are empowered to develop as leaders who embrace servant leadership and have a keen sense of what it means to be a well-versed, well-rounded leader.
 Much of the UMI programming is designed to expound upon these tenets.

 - Well-Dressed: Leaders present themselves in a respectful manner.

 - Well-Spoken: Leaders mean what they say and they say what they mean.

 - Well-Traveled: Leaders go to places to open their eyes to the communities throughout the world.

 American Association of Community Colleges (AACC)

 UMI is listed in the American Association of Community Colleges’ Minority Male Student Success Database.
 The purpose of this database is to provide information about programs nationwide and the objective is to improve the success of minority male students at our nation’s community colleges.

-Please contact our office at 303.352.6964 to schedule an appointment to meet with Jonathan McCorey, UMI Academic Advisor or stop by the office in Cherry Creek Building, room 141.
+Please contact Jermaine Gunnells, the UMI academic advisor, at 303.352.3090 to schedule an appointment or stop by the Academic Advising and Student Success Center, located in the Cherry Creek Building, room 141.